10 Famous Buddhist Statues in Mongolia

 Have you visited some of the famous Buddhist statues in Mongolia?

-You could see many types of Buddhist statues while you are traveling in Mongolia, which varies in their size, color and shapes.
-Each of the Mongolian Buddhist statues that you see here are different with various types of Buddhism, given different names according to the appearance and some other peculiarities.
+You could see many types of Buddhist statues while you are traveling in Mongolia, which varies in their size, color, and shapes.
+Each of the Mongolian Buddhist statues that you see here is different with various types of Buddhism, given different names according to the appearance and some other peculiarities.

-Janraisag Temple at Gandan Degchinlen Monastery in Ulaanbaatar, capital city of Mongolia.
+Janraisag Temple at Gandan Degchinlen Monastery in Ulaanbaatar, the capital city of Mongolia.
 Photography © Batzaya Choijiljav

 10. Buddha Stone Statue in Dornod province

-Your Eastern Mongolia tour takes you to the Ikh Burkhant complex statues which has 90 meter high Buddha stone statue in Sumber soum, Dornod province /aimag/.
+Your Eastern Mongolia tour takes you to the Ikh Burkhant complex statues which have 90 meters high Buddha stone statue in Sumber soum, Dornod province /aimag/.
 The sightseeing was built in 1859-1864 at the initiative of Togtokhtur Bat-Ochir (as called “To” prince) who was the prince of Khalkhiin Setsen Khan aimag/today’s eastern region of Mongolia/.

 After erecting in 1864, the complex was renovated from 1995 to 1997.

-The monument is Janraisag who salvages eight types of dangers and symbols including lion, elephant, snake, fire, water, chain and human mind.
-The stone complex was made with stones carried by 1000 carts of bullock and about 180 craftsmen were required to complete it.
-You can see 12 stupas and other 20 smaller statues around the Stone statue.
-Also there are some strange stone representing broken faces and stone couple that is hugging each other.
+The monument is Janraisag who salvages eight types of dangers and symbols including lion, elephant, snake, fire, water, chain and the human mind.
+The stone complex was made with stones carried by 1000 carts of the bullock and about 180 craftsmen were required to complete it.
+You can see 12 stupas and other 20 smaller statues around the Stone Statue.
+Also, there is some strange stone representing broken faces and stone couple that is hugging each other.
 It is said that the Stone god was created to protect the eastern border of Mongolia from any danger.
 Sightseeing up there is quite amazing and you should add this Buddhist place in your eastern Mongolian tour destination.